vhaghani26/epigenerate/SLURM/README.md

 #### 2. Submit batch scripts with `sbatch`

-Batch job scripts (also known as job scripts) are scripts that contain `#!/bin/bash` at the beginning of each script and are submitted to the slurm workload manager by using `sbatch`.
+Batch job scripts (also known as job scripts) are scripts that contain `#!/bin/bash` at the beginning of each script and are submitted to the SLURM workload manager by using `sbatch`.
 They are scripts that contain code usually written in `bash`.
 We can use most commands (and a few more) that we would use at the command line within our `sbatch` scripts.

-When we submit a script to slurm it is considered a _job_ and gets a unique `job_ID` assigned to it.
+When we submit a script to SLURM it is considered a _job_ and gets a unique `job_ID` assigned to it.

 First,  to play around with `sbatch` let's create a script called **HelloWorld.sh**.